wbandabarragan/nanophys-visualizacion-cientifica/01-preliminary-activities.md

-# Computational Physics 1
+# Scientific Visualization with Python

-# Introduction and preliminary activities
+## Introduction and preliminary activities

 This course focuses on python, we will use python3 as python2 is not supported anymore.

-Similarly, we will use jupyter notebooks (.ipynb) for the courses taught in this class.
+Similarly, we will use jupyter notebooks (.ipynb) for the topics taught in this class.

 - Jupyter notebooks are useful tools for learning programming because they provide a visual interface.

 - You can see the results of your code live, instead of waiting till your script (.py) finishes running in a terminal.

 To be able to use python and jupyter notebooks in your laptop/PC, there are several options: